Welcome to today's edition of the Rush 24-7 podcast.

 They'd get the ball back with about 20 seconds left on a punt from the 20-yard line.

-They still had one timeout left, which would give them the chance to throw a bomb or and then call the timeout and go for the game-winning field goal because they were only down by four points, and that would be a five-point difference.
+They still had one timeout left, which would give them the chance to throw a bomb and then call the timeout and go for the game-winning field goal because they were only down by four points, and that would be a five-point difference.

-In that particular play, I think the Seahawks cadence drew Seattle offside.
+In that particular play, I think the Seahawks' cadence drew Seattle offside.

-I mean, they were so eager to get in there and get a safety That they just jumped it, and I think I think uh, you know, calling signals, Brady changed his cadence and got him.
+I mean, they were so eager to get in there and get a safety that they just jumped it.

 Major League Baseball, too.